DenisSalem/VenC/doc/EN.md

 Note that in general the second parameter for the _For_ function actually is free text, to access the current iteration's item we use the context variable {0[item]}.
 Ditto for the last parameter, the separator.
 The separator allows inserting some text after the current's iteration's free text.

-Similarily, for the _RecursiveFor_ function, THe second, the fourth and fifth parameter are free text.
+Similarily, for the _RecursiveFor_ function, The second, the fourth and fifth parameter are free text.

 * __.:GetPreviousPage:: free text :.__ : When called in an exportation's thread, this pattern allows getting the previous page's URL, if it exists.
 To access the previous page's URL use the contextual variable __{0[destinationPageUrl]}__ whithin the free text.
 * __.:GetNextPage:: free text :.__ : When called in an exportation's thread, this pattern allows getting the next page's URL, if it exists.
 To access the next page's URL use the contextual variable __{0[destinationPageUrl]}__ whithin the free text.